AMWA-TV/is-device-configuration/docs/Backup & restore.md

 A `partial backup` is a `backup data set` that includes only a subset of role paths of a device model.
 This is achieved by using the [/bulkProperties endpoint](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#getting-all-the-properties-of-a-role-path).

+A `modified backup` is a `full backup` or `partial backup` where the backup data set has been modified by a client.
+Examples of modified backups include: updating values of existing backup data set properties, adding/removing device model role paths from the backup data set.

 A `complete restore` occurs when all properties for all role paths in a `full backup` or `partial backup` are successfully applied to a `device`.
 This is achieved by using the [/bulkProperties endpoint](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#setting-bulk-properties-for-a-role-path).

 An `incomplete restore` occurs when some properties of a `full backup` or `partial backup` are not successfully applied to a `device`.
 This might occur when a `backup data set` is restored to an `incompatible revision`.
 This is achieved by using the [/bulkProperties endpoint](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#setting-bulk-properties-for-a-role-path).

-A `selective restore` is a type of restore in which a `backup data set` is applied to a device.
+A `selective restore` is a restore in which a subset from a `backup data set` is applied to a device.
 This is achieved by using the [/bulkProperties endpoint](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#setting-bulk-properties-for-a-role-path).

 ## 1. Performing a backup